All Episodes

 We don't have money to give people money when we have no money up here.

-Congressman Bratt, the two changes on Friday, I remember specifically were two changes you personally told me you wanted to see, especially the block granting side of it.
+Congressman Bratt, the two changes on Friday, I remember specifically, were two changes you personally told me you wanted to see, especially the block granting side of it.

 Yeah, that's right.

-But unfortunately, last week National Journal, one of the tabloids we get up here, both conservative think tanks and liberal think tanks both agree.
+But unfortunately, last week, National Journal, one of the tabloids we get up here, both conservative think tanks and liberal think tanks both agree.

-And so what is that architecture that contains the insurance regulations that uh Senator Paul was just talking about?
+And so what is that architecture that contains the insurance regulations that Senator Paul was just talking about?

-Uh the regs make sure that the federal government can mandate the type of insurance product you will buy.
+The regs make sure that the federal government can mandate the type of insurance product you will buy.

-And so what Senator Paul just said is uh the bill gets rid of some of the tax uh revenues but increases cost, and so the main thing we have to focus on is there's no free market here yet, right?
+And so what Senator Paul just said is the bill gets rid of some of the tax revenues, but increases cost.

 President Trump wants shopping across state lines.